 - A 1878 Petition for Woman's Suffrage from African American citizens of Washington DC, including two of Frederick Douglas' children, was delivered to Congress.

-- The first state wide suffragist organization, the Minnesota Woman Suffrage Association (MWSA), was founded in Hastings by 14 women, including including Dr. Martha George Ripley (Minneapolis), Harriet Bishop (St Paul) , Sarah Stearns, Dr. Mary Colburn (Champlin) and Julia B. Nelson (Red Wing).
+- The first state wide suffragist organization, the Minnesota Woman Suffrage Association (MWSA), an auxiliary of the American Woman Suffrage Association, was founded in Hastings by 14 women, including including Dr. Martha George Ripley (Minneapolis), Harriet Bishop (St Paul) , Sarah Stearns, Dr. Mary Colburn (Champlin) and Julia B. Nelson (Red Wing).

 - Helen E. Gallinger began editing a woman suffrage column in State Temperance Review,

-- MWSA organizer L. May Wheeler formed committees for suffrage work in Anoka, Armstrong, Blakely, Brooklyn Center, Champlin, Frontenac, Long Prairie, Long Lake, and Wabashaw.
+- MWSA organizer L. May Wheeler formed committees for suffrage work in Anoka, Armstrong, Blakely, Brooklyn Center, Champlin, Frontenac, Long Prairie, Long Lake, and Wabasha.

 - MWSA organizer L. May Wheeler formed formed Suffrage Societies in Wayzata, Farmington, Red Wing, Mantorille, Excelsior, Rochford, Lake City, Shakopee, and Jordan